epfl-si/mongodb.ops/README.md

 ### Setup the VM

 The following tasks will install the prerequisites on the VMs:
-  - `vm-access.yml` ensure that SSH keys from `access-vars.yml` are installed
+  - `vm-access.yml` ensures that SSH keys from `access-vars.yml` are installed
-  - `vm-os.yml` use the [ansible.builtin.dnf] module to upgrade everything and install some convenient or needed packages such as `nmap`, `tmux`, `pip` or `restic`.
+  - `vm-os.yml` uses the [ansible.builtin.dnf] module to upgrade everything and install some convenient or needed packages such as `nmap`, `tmux`, `pip` or `restic`.
-  - `vm-lvm.yml` setup the volume group, the logical volumes, format them in XFS (as strongly recommended by MongoDB[^1]) and mount them in the storage path.
+  - `vm-lvm.yml` setups the volume group, the logical volumes, formats them in XFS (as strongly recommended by MongoDB[^1]) and mounts them in the storage path.

-Theses tasks can be ran with the `-t vm` tag.
+These tasks can be ran with the `-t vm` tag.

 ### Install and manage MongoDB

-This group of file manage the installation, the configuration and the setup of the MongoDB application.
+This group of files manages the installation, the configuration and the setup of the MongoDB application.

   - `mongo-install.yml` actually install a pinned version of MongoDB (defined as `mongodb_version` in the `mongo-vars.yml` file).
 Ensure that this version will not change with upgrade commands.
-  - `mongo-setup.yml` configure and setup the MongoDB parameters by changing the `/etc/mongod.conf` file.
-It creates a user with a root role, enable the MongoDB authentification and change the MongoDB storage path.
+  - `mongo-setup.yml` configures and setups the MongoDB parameters by changing the `/etc/mongod.conf` file.
+It creates a user with a root role, enables the MongoDB authentification and changes the MongoDB storage path.
-  - `mongo-manage.yml` create the users for every databases.
+  - `mongo-manage.yml` creates the users for every databases.

-Theses tasks can be ran with the `-t mongo` tag.
+These tasks can be ran with the `-t mongo` tag.

 At this point, one would be able to connect to a specific database.
 Also see [dev scripts](#dev-scripts) below.